Out-of-time-ordered correlators for turbulent fields: a quantum-classical correspondence: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-The author thanks Dr. Go Yatomi and Dr. Kota Yanagihara for fruitful discussions on Weyl-Wigner-Moyal formalism.
-This work is supported by the MEXT Japan, Grant No. 21H04458 and by the NIFS collaborative Research Programs (NIFS23KIST039, NIFS24KIPM005).
+The author thanks Dr. Go Yatomi, Dr. Kota Yanagihara, and Dr. Shun Arai for fruitful discussions on Weyl-Wigner-Moyal formalism.
+This work is supported by the MEXT Japan, Grant No. 21H04458 and by the NIFS collaborative Research Programs (NIFS24KIPM005, NIFS26KISI005), and by JST (Moonshot R\&D Program) Japan, Grant Number JPMJMS24A1.